viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 This tutorial picks up right where **Access and Move a Robot Arm** stops, so further examples depend on having a connected robot, client and service access, and other infrastructure in place.
 This also helps simplify and shorten the code examples presented below.

-For a helpful recap of what code we previously added, look at [the full code sample from the prior tutorial](/tutorials/motion/accessing-and-moving-robot-arm#full-tutorial-code).
+For a helpful recap of the code we previously added, look at [the full code sample from the prior tutorial](/tutorials/motion/accessing-and-moving-robot-arm#full-tutorial-code).

-## Configure a Robot
+## Configure a robot

-The robot configuration from the prior tutorial should be used for this tutorial.
+The [robot configuration from the prior tutorial](/tutorials/motion/accessing-and-moving-robot-arm/#configure-a-robot) should be used for this tutorial.
 We will revisit that robot configuration and add new components during specific sections below.

 ## Accessing the Motion Service

-Accessing the Motion service is very similar to accessing any other component or service within the Viam ecosystem.
+Accessing the Motion Service is very similar to accessing any other component or service within the Viam ecosystem.

 {{< tabs >}}
 {{% tab name="Python" %}}